-Table 9.1 combines MCAT scores and undergraduate GPAs for all 2021-2022 through 2023-2024 applicants to medical school who submitted scores from the new exam.
+Table 9.1 combines MCAT scores and undergraduate GPAs for all 2020-2021 through 2022-2023 applicants to medical school who submitted scores from the new exam.
 Note that these results are presented without regard to any of the other selection factors.
-If the data doesn't reflect your particular circumstances, please see the acceptance rates for specific demographic groups.
+If the data don't reflect your particular circumstances, please see the acceptance rates for specific demographic groups.

 TABLE 9.1.
-MCAT Total Scores and Total GPAs of Applicants and Acceptees, 2021-2022 Through2023-2024 (Aggregated)
+MCAT Total Scores and Total GPAs of Applicants and Acceptees, 2020-2021 Through 2022-2023 (Aggregated)